Asmodeus-AvatarofLust/WindowsPiHole/README.md

 ## How does it work
 ### Script
 This script works by utilizing the Windows Subsystem for Linux, so it is possible to run Pi-Hole on Windows machine just like any other Windows Application.
-It will perform an automatic installation of Pi-Hole on Windows 10 (Recommended to be up-to-date for both Windows version and of Version of Windows 10) and/or Windows Server 2019 (Core and Standard), without any need of **Virtualization**, **Docker** or **Linux expertise**.
+It will perform an automatic installation of Pi-Hole on Windows 10 (Recommended to be up-to-date for both Windows version and build version) and/or Windows Server 2019 (Core and Standard), without any need of **Virtualization**, **Docker** or **Linux expertise**.

 This approach uses fewer resources than the better-known hypervisor/container solution, and runs on older CPU's without VT support, or on a VPS without pass-through virtualization.

-### Pi-Hole
+# Pi-Hole

 ## Requirements
 Windows Version 10 **Highly Recommended**.